zexxlin/clarity-blind-poll/README.md

-# Blind Poll
+# Blind Poll - Anonymous Poll Hosting

 Smart contract written in [Clarity](https://docs.blockstack.org/core/smart/clarityref) for [BlockStack](<(https://docs.blockstack.org)>).

 ## Introduction

-The Blind Poll smart contract enables users to host anonymous polls.
-Also, it comes with a fungible token named as BPT (Blind Poll Token).
-To incentivize users to participate in the poll, the poll creator could choose to put aside some amount of BPT token as rewards for each valid participation, which will get distributed when participant reveal their answers.
+The Blind Poll smart contract enables users to host anonymous polls, where all submitted answers will be sealed until they're revealed by participants after the poll is closed.

+Moreover, the contract comes with a fungible token named as BPT (Blind Poll Token) that serves as incentives for users to participate in the poll.
+Poll creators could choose to put aside some amount of BPT token as rewards for each valid participation, which will get distributed once participants reveal their answers.

-Note that the total of rewards is approved by the poll creator as allowance of this contract when creating a new poll.
-Therefore, if the balance of the creator's principal is not sufficient when participants claim rewards, the creator won't be able to receive revealed answers, since the actions of reveal and claim are bound to a single transaction.
+Note that, the total of rewards is approved by the poll creator as allowance of this contract when creating a new poll.
+So creators should always assure their accounts have sufficient BPT balance during the whole poll lifecycle.
+On the other hand, if the balance of the creator's principal is not sufficient to pay off rewards when participants reveal their answers, the creator won't be able to receive those answers, since the actions of reveal and claim are bound to a single transaction.

 The Poll structure defined in the contract includes the following fields: